 Of the waterfalls we’ve included on this list, perhaps none can match the kind of thrill and exertion that this waterfall adventure required.

-Indeed, we had to earn our visit with this three-tiered beauty that involved steep climbs, clinging onto slippery boulders, hanging onto ropes, and using all four of our limbs to go both down and up this strenuous upside-down hike.
+Indeed, we had to earn our visit to this three-tiered beauty.
+It involved steep climbs, clinging onto slippery boulders, hanging onto ropes, and using all four of our limbs to go both down and up this strenuous upside-down hike.

-And while we tend to remember most the adventure, the waterfall itself was certainly no slouch as you can see in the photo.
+And while we tend to remember the adventure the most, the waterfall itself certainly held its own as you can see in the photo.

-With three impressive drops over smooth granite rock walls (for a grand total of roughly 150ft or so), we knew that we were richly rewarded for our efforts.
+With three impressive drops over smooth granite rock walls (for a grand total of roughly 150ft or so), we knew that our efforts paid off big time.

 Thus, we just had to make room for this waterfall that was every bit as quintessential San Diego as the next entry on this list…

-When this falls is flowing, it’s definitely a waterfall worth going out of your way for.
+When this falls flows, it’s definitely worth going out of your way for.

 Case in point?
 Mom and I did this as a very long day trip; and we savored the experience big time!

-Indeed, if the timing is really right, you could even see a bonus waterfall (Mildred Falls) en route if you take the trail from the Julian side.
+Indeed, with proper timing, you could even see a bonus waterfall (Mildred Falls) en route if you take the trail from the Julian side.

-And even if you take the trail from the Ramona side, you’ll be richly rewarded with gorgeous views of the San Diego River and the pretty mountains backing the basin added more richness to the overall experience.
+And even if you take the trail from the Ramona side, the gorgeous views of the San Diego River and the pretty mountains backing the basin added more richness to the overall experience.

 So given this well-deserved reputation, we had no trouble putting this waterfall this high on our list of local favorites.